 RedRover offers financial assistance for victims of domestic violence and their pets through our RedRover Relief program.

-- Safe Escape grants may be used to pay for emergency boarding and veterinary care to enable domestic violence victims to leave their batterers without having to leave their pets behind.
+Safe Escape grants pay for temporary boarding and/or veterinary care to enable domestic violence

-- SafePlaceforPets.org is an online directory of pet support programs that connects people and pets with a safe escape from domestic violence.
+- SafePlaceforPets.org is an online directory of pet support programs for pet owners facing domestic violence.

 Since 2007, RedRover has awarded thousands of dollars in grants to help care for and shelter animals displaced by family violence.
 Here is one story: